eclipse-4diac/4diac-forte/README.md

-#Eclipse 4diac FORTE
+#Eclipse 4diac's 4diac FORTE

-Eclipse 4diac(TM) FORTE is a run-time environment for executing IEC 61499 control applications developed with 4diac IDE.
+[4diac FORTE](https://eclipse.dev/4diac/4diac_forte) is a run-time environment for executing IEC 61499 control applications developed with 4diac IDE.
 4diac FORTE is written in C++ and highly portable.
 It can be compiled for many different operating systems and especially targets embedded systems like PLCs.

 ## License